Australia pulls out from Afghanistan ODI series

 Afghanistan is the only ICC full member nation without a womens team, and wont have a team at the inaugural Womens U19 T20 World Cup starting on Saturday.

-By withdrawing from the fixture, Australia will forfeit 30 competition points which will be awarded to Afghanistan.
+“Our board has been monitoring progress since the change of regime.
+It is a concern that progress is not being made in Afghanistan and its something our board will consider at its next meeting in March.”
+By withdrawing from the March fixture, Australia will forfeit 30 competition points which will be awarded to Afghanistan.

 However, the points will be of little importance as Australia have already qualified for the ODI World Cup later this year in India.